-- Prioritise creek naturalisation at the southern end of Archer Creek, where it flows into the river.
-Adjacent to this area are the existing mangrove and salt marsh, and more open space has been achieved in this area by reconfigurating the sports fields.
-An indicative naturalised creek area is shown in the Masterplan, however, further hydrology investigation is required. - Create bioswales along creek edges where widening creek corridor is not possible.
+- Prioritise creek naturalisation on the eastern side of Charity Creek, as well as at the southern end of Archer Creek, where it flows into the river.
+Adjacent to this area are the existing mangrove and salt marsh, and more open space has been achieved in this area by re-configurating the sports fields.
+Indicative naturalised creek areas are shown in the Masterplan, however, further hydrology investigation is required. - Create bioswales along creek edges where widening creek corridor is not possible.
 Bioswale provides stormwater infiltration similar to natural waterways. - Some relatively large open spaces near the creeks are not currently used for sports, which may present opportunities for naturalisation in the long term (figure 12 illustrates some of the naturalisation opportunities under various spatial allowances).
 The Masterplan proposes mainly soft landscape in these areas, avoiding constructing main structures or hardscape so as to preserve these spaces for creek naturalisation in the future.